NickCatalano14/dsc-mod-4-project-v2-1-onl01-dtsc-pt-052620/README.md

 ## Conclusion

+The ARIMA model obtained for our time series analysis can now be used to predict values on our data as a means to evaluate the accuracy of the model.
+From the trends below, one may notice the forcasted housing prices overlay the actual values, indicating the model fit accurately to the data.

 ![image.png](pic9.png)

+The ARIMA model can also be used to forecast future values beyond the time series time interval.
+This is especially helpful to help identify an action one may take based on data.
+In this case, on may notice, the forecasted results yield an 80% confidence shows an increasing property value over the course of the next 2 years.
+Endorse investing in these targeted zip codes.

 ![image.png](pic10.png)

-The forecasted results yield an 80% confidence shows an increasing property value over the course of the next 2 years.
-Endorse investing in these targeted zip codes.
+In this project, the ARIMA model was used to fit data to the time series of zillow housing prices.
+Although, limited with limited data points, the model produced  favorable investment results with a high level of confidence.

 ## Future Work